- When Partnerships Turn Against the People: Our Experience with Baltimore County - April 14, 2026

 This is what Sisterhood Agenda is doing with PARKS Holistic Housing:

 PARKS Holistic Housing is no-stress housing for women and children.
-We all deserve safe, affordabe, eco-friendly homes with support services and green spaces that promote empowerment, health, and healing.
+We all deserve safe, affordable, eco-friendly homes with support services and green spaces that promote empowerment, health, and healing.